grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 |--------------|------------------|----------------------------------------------------|
 | 0,0,0        | 0                | Zero is a special case – it is displayed only once |

-**Jane:** That is right.
+**Jane:** That's right.
 Other than this, the digits should just show on the screen, like this:

 | key sequence | Displayed output | Notes                        |
 |--------------|------------------|------------------------------|